-How to Write Faster: A Series on How to Finish a First Draft in 6 Weeks
+How to Write Faster: Writing Tips to Finish a First Draft in 6 Weeks

 Good news—it’s a lot simpler than it looks.

-With a targeting approach and a clear goal in mind, leveling up your writing skills doesn’t take nearly as much time as you might fear.
+With a targeting approach and a clear goal in mind, leveling up your writing skills – as well as your writing speed – doesn’t take nearly as much time as you might fear.

 What’s a system?